 Additional to pooling of samples in RT-qPCR assays, other low-cost screening methods are emerging.
 The lateral flow device operates by detecting viral antigens directly13, and though it has been reported to have lower sensitivity compared to RT-qPCR14,15 it may still be cost effective, and of sufficiently high overall sensitivity if the test is administered twice over three days11.

 At the University of Bristol students within halls of residence are divided into living circles – groups within which individuals are permitted to mix as if in a household.
 Here we analyse the sensitivity and cost of pooling samples for SARS-CoV-2 testing by RT-qPCR within a university setting to represent a universal testing strategy that would identify asymptomatic infection.
 We use data on the sizes of living circles to simulate clustering of infections, allowing for varying levels of social contacts within and between living circles.
-We explore the effects of pool size and living-circle based pooling, follow up testing strategy, and heterogeneity of viral load between individuals.
+We explore the effects of pool size and living circle-based pooling, follow up testing strategy, and heterogeneity of viral load between individuals.

 Methods